Pen tool makes magic! You can convert an object to something completely new, create awesome graphics, and so much more.

 Creating straight lines

-Step 1: Select the Pen Tool.
+Step 1: Select the Pen Tool from the toolbar.

 Step 2: Click and release on your artboard to create the first anchor point.